 Several times a year the children and youth participate in special events, including Mystery Sharing Friends, Everyone’s Birthday party, family hikes, Winter pageant and many more multi-generational events.

 Throughout the year, some Sunday services are designed for Whole Congregation Worship.
 On these Sundays, Children’s Circle is not offered, and we invite children of all ages to remain in the Sanctuary and experience the entire service.
 Family Room and Childcare are also available.

 How Do We Accomplish This?

-Our Interim Minister, Reverend Carol Strecker, and our Children & Youth Committee plan and execute programs for children and youth.
+Our Children & Youth Committee, and our Interim Minister, Reverend Carol Strecker plan and execute programs for children and youth.
 We need your help and ask parents, guardians, and other congregants to volunteer.
 There are many ways to get involved.
-Please see Congregational Administrator Jamie Ferrier (firstname.lastname@example.org) to volunteer to help!
+Please contact the Office (firstname.lastname@example.org) to volunteer to help!